DavidMorano/abeyance/src/finger/README.txt

 FINGER

-This is the famous FINGER program.
+This is a version of the famous FINGER program.